Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 | Self-hosting economics | Kimi K2.6 | INT4 quantization mainstream |

-The duel benefits everyone.
-Competition between DeepSeek and Moonshot AI drives down open-weights pricing faster than Western frontier labs can match, while pushing capability boundaries that pressure proprietary models to justify their cost premiums.
+The competition benefits my clients.
+The rivalry between DeepSeek and Moonshot AI drives down open-weights pricing faster than Western frontier labs can match, while pushing capability boundaries that pressure proprietary models to justify their cost premiums.

-Both labs face common constraints: US chip export controls limit access to cutting-edge GPUs, requiring architectural efficiency to compensate.
+Both labs face constraints I monitor: US chip export controls limit access to cutting-edge GPUs, requiring architectural efficiency to compensate.
 The MoE approach both employ is partially a necessity—training 1T+ dense models is infeasible with restricted compute access.
-Constraint breeds innovation.
+This constraint breeds the efficiency I leverage for client cost optimization.

-Kimi K2 creates a viable third path for production AI deployments: open-weights model quality with managed-service convenience, at price points that enable margin-positive AI features.
-The practical implications extend beyond benchmark comparisons to infrastructure choices, cost models, and risk management.
+Kimi K2 creates a viable third path for the production AI deployments I architect: open-weights model quality with managed-service convenience, at price points that enable margin-positive AI features.
+The practical implications extend beyond benchmark comparisons to the infrastructure choices, cost models, and risk management frameworks I design for clients.

 |---|---|---|